How to Clean a Bong With Household Items

 For best results, alcohol and salt remain the gold standard.

-Gravity bongs often have additional chambers or moving parts, which means extra attention is needed.
+Gravity bongs, or geebs, often have additional chambers or moving parts, which means extra attention is needed.
 Understanding how airflow and suction work can help you clean more effectively.
 If you want a deeper breakdown of how these pieces function, this guide on how gravity bongs work explains why residue tends to collect in specific areas.

 Disassemble everything you can, clean each part individually, and allow extra drying time before reassembly.